owenhowell/qa-systems-automation-portfolio/walkthrough.md

 ## Review Options

-For a short recruiter screen, I would focus on:
+A short recruiter review can focus on:

 1. Dashboard and Operations screenshots
 2. Swagger/OpenAPI contract screenshot